Hooters Air

 Hooters Air was an airline headquartered in Myrtle Beach, South Carolina, United States.
-Hooters Air flights were operated by Winston-Salem, North Carolina–based Pace Airlines both as ad hoc private charters, and as scheduled USDOT public charters.
+It operated from March 6, 2003, until it ceased commercial flights on April 17, 2006.
+Hooters Air flights were operated by Winston-Salem, North Carolina–based Pace Airlines both as ad hoc private charters and as scheduled USDOT public charters.
 As such, flights operated both under Pace Airlines' IATA Code of Y5 for ad hoc charters, and under its own IATA Code of H1 for public charters.

 History

 The airline was established in 2003 and started operations on March 6, 2003.
 It was founded by Hooters of America restaurant owner Robert Brooks, who acquired Pace Airlines in December 2002.
 All flights were operated by Pace Airlines.
 Hooters Air was owned by Hooters of America, Inc. Brooks initially envisioned Hooters Air as an unconventional means of generating awareness for the Hooters restaurant brand; the carrier was sometimes referred to as a "flying billboard" for the restaurant chain.